-The Women's, Gender, and Sexuality studies (WGSS) program offers an interdisciplinary major that examines gender as a set of socially created identities and a complex system of power and oppression, and inspires creative efforts to create change that promotes social justice.
+The Women's, Gender, and Sexuality studies (WGSS) program offers an interdisciplinary major that examines gender as a set of socially created identities embedded in a complex system of power and oppression; and examines, inspires, and guides efforts to create change that promotes social justice.
 Because many academic departments contribute courses to this program, its curriculum allows students the flexibility to choose courses that most interest them while receiving solid training in gender theory and engaging in interdisciplinary study.
+All majors complete self-designed projects and engage in community education through participation in the annual WGSS conference.

-WGSS encourages experiential learning, Principled Problem Solving experiences, internship opportunities, independent studies and study abroad.
+WGSS encourages collaborative learning, experiential learning, Principled Problem Solving experiences, internships, independent studies, community engagement, and study abroad.